Earthmark/React-Reso/README.md

 ```

 Messages may be sent as concatenated strings, or as multiple messages.
-Either way they are processed in-order.
+Either way they are processed logically in-order.

+## Client

+Due to it taking a few updates for dynamic variables to 'hook up'; create commands are run instantly (which kicks off the hook-up) and all other commands are delayed 10 update cycles.
+In practice this is not noticeable but if you see the delay in the client, that is why it is there.

 Note: Removing `root` does not remove the `root` slot, it removes all children under `root`.

-### Elements
+### Element Templates

-Elements are spawned forms of templates, with this hierarchy.
+Templates are the cold-stored form of an element, once the template is duplicated into `staging`, then it becomes an element.

-Templates (and their spawned elements) expose props,
+Templates (and their spawned elements) expose props that can be set, referenced, or both.
-a piece of data that can be set or referenced in the spawned element.

 There are three kinds of props: